 #3 Think about your risk tolerance

 Before you start trading, you need to determine your risk tolerance, depending on:

 - Your experience

-- How much you’re willing to lose
+- How much you’re willing to lose, and

-- And your investment goals
+- Your investment goals

-It’s about knowing you are in control of the situation, because you’re investing the right amount of money vis-à-vis your personal financial situation in relation to your financial objectives.
+Having a feel for your risk tolerance is not just about helping you sleep better at night, or stress less about currency fluctuations.
+It’s about knowing you are in control of the situation because you’re trading the right amount of money vis-à-vis your personal financial situation in relation to your financial objectives.

-#3 Set your risk/reward ratio to a minimum of 1:3
+#4 Set your risk/reward ratio to a minimum of 1:2

 A RRR measures and compares the distance between your entry point and your stop-loss and take-profit orders.

 We’ll get onto trading styles in the next chapter but scalpers and day traders should aim to have a minimum RRR of 1:2, longer-term swing and position traders should aim for a wider minimum of 1:3.